apoorvab93/cybersecurity/README.md

 # Cybersecurity in Emerging Environments
-This repository holds the work in progress towards the final project of course "Cybersecurity in Emerging Environments"
+This repository holds the work for the topic- Security Analysis of ML models made with tensorflow.js

 # Folder Structure